dragon-dune/dragon-dune/dragon-dune.md

 3. Reveal another Event Card and place it place it the top of the discard pile.
-4. Gold is placed on that location, unless the dragon marker is at that location.
+4. Gold is placed on that location, in the amount indicated by that location, unless the dragon marker is present.
 If the dragon marker is at that location, then no gold is placed this turn.

 ![](art/card-pickup.png)